 Our long-standing partnership with Makukhanye School, South Africa brings tremendous rewards to children of both schools.

 Since 2003 St Faith’s has supported Makukhanye Township School in Jeffreys Bay, Eastern Cape, South Africa.
 This mutually beneficial relationship grew from simple beginnings from the planning of a rugby tour to the region.
-As part of our first visit to the school 14 years ago we were able to raise enough funds through internal activities at St Faith’s to build a school hall.
+As part of our first visit in 2003 we were able to raise enough funds through internal activities at St Faith’s to build a school hall.
 Since then numerous annual fund raising activities including an annual day at St Faith’s dedicated to learning more about life in a township in South Africa and followed by an afternoon of activities ranging from sponsored walks to pie tossing competitions and ‘pin the tail on the teacher’, have generated funds to provide a hot food program (so impactful that the Department of Education have rolled out similar programs across the region), pave outside areas to reduce muddiness and install a tarmac area for hard court sports.

 More recently the focus of our school visits to South Africa (every two years) have evolved and now the experience is open to anyone in Years 7 and 8 who wishes to participate in a sporting, musical and cultural tour of the region.
 Up to 40 pupils participate in the trip which includes sporting and musical exchanges with a number of schools, a trip to Robben Island, a Safari and other sight-seeing activities.
 The highlight of the tour is of course the visit over a number of days to Makukhanye school which includes plenty of opportunity for our pupils to interact with the local children.